Supplier Quality Requirements

 d) IDEA-STD-1010 Acceptability of Electronic Components Distributed in the Open Market

-Supplier must maintain records as evidence that the Supplier’s methods, systems, and processes were performed according to its quality management system.
-Records must be maintained on file at the supplier's facility and be traceable to the conformance of product or services delivered to Archer Aviation.
-Records must be protected from loss, damage or deterioration and must remain legible and readily accessible.
+Supplier must maintain records as evidence that the Supplier’s methods, systems, and processes were performed according to its Quality Management System.
+Records must be maintained on file at the supplier's facility and traceable to the conformance of product or services delivered to Archer Aviation.
+Records must be protected from loss, damage, or deterioration and must remain legible and readily accessible.
 Electronic records (data) must be stored securely with back-up procedures.

-The supplier shall maintain a process for supplier control ensuring all sub-tier suppliers can meet the requirements of the Purchase Order.
-Archer Aviation retains the right to review changes to sub-tier suppliers considered for use on deliverable hardware.
-The supplier shall notify Archer of any intentions to subcontract work required to complete the Purchase Order requirements.
-Additionally, all requirements that are invoked or applied to the supplier's purchasing document and its associated documents, including key characteristics where applicable, be flowed down to the appropriate level.
+The Supplier must maintain a process for supplier control ensuring all sub-tier suppliers can meet the requirements of the Purchase Order.
+Archer Aviation retains the right to approve changes to sub-tier suppliers considered for use on deliverable hardware.
+The supplier must notify Archer of any intentions to subcontract work required to complete the Purchase Order requirements.
+Additionally, all requirements that are invoked or applied to the Supplier's purchasing document and its associated documents, including key characteristics where applicable, be flowed down to the appropriate level.

 Supplier must establish a program in accordance with AS9146 for the prevention, detection, and removal of foreign objects.
 Supplier will ensure that Foreign Object Debris and subsequent Foreign Object Damage (FOD) is eliminated from all parts prior to shipment.
 Suppliers' FOD control program must ensure a FOD free environment at all points during machining, manufacturing, assembly, maintenance, inspection, storage, packaging and shipping.